rojberr/reverse-sheller/README.md

 ```

 (Requirement: JDK8 or higher needs
-to be installed on victims computer, and JAVA_HOME variable needs to be pointing to working JDK instance)
+to be installed on victim's computer, and JAVA_HOME variable needs to be pointing to working JDK instance)

 ## About 💁📙 <a name="about"></a>